1938 UK & Ireland Greyhound Racing Year: Summary

 1938 in the United Kingdom was a place of tension due to the unrest in Europe and the ongoing negotiations between the Prime Minister, Neville Chamberlain and Germany.
 However the public continued to embrace greyhound racing which was an affordable national pastime.
 Attendances at the National Greyhound Racing Club (NGRC) licensed tracks topped 26 million with totalisator turnover recorded as £39,352,839.
 The track tote deduction was 6% and the government tote tax was an additional 6%.

 The leading greyhound company, the Greyhound Racing Association (GRA) significantly increased profits once again.
 The operating profit for 1938 was £278,000 (a substantial figure at the time) and attendances at GRA tracks increased rose to 4,408,412.
 The GRA also invested heavily into their breeding facility on the company owned Fan Court Farm, on the Longcross Road in Chertsey, Surrey.

 Lone Keel won the 1938 English Greyhound Derby, he was jointly owned by Staines Greyhound Stadium's owner Jack Walsh and William Hill (the founder of the betting company.

+The All England Cup was introduced at Brough Park as the most significant event outside of London and the trophy was presented by Helen Percy, Duchess of Northumberland.

+Glen Ranger won the Golden Crest, reached three major finals and broke multiple track records throughout the year.